-During the year, in monetary terms, 74% of our sales were to the U.S. market whilst the sales to the EU represented 17% and the rest of the world accounted for 9%.
-From the supply side, the overseas manufacturing facilities in Southeast Asia accounted for 78% of the global production output whilst China accounted for the remaining 22% during the year.
-In view of the geopolitical tension and the increased labour cost in China, the Group has accelerated the shifting of capacity from China to Southeast Asian countries in the last two years.
-The production output from China facilities was reduced from 35% of global production output in fiscal 2018 to 22% in fiscal 2020.
-We expect the China capacity to remain at similar level in the future.
+During the year, in monetary terms, 75% of our sales were to the U.S. market whilst the sales to the EU represented 15% and the rest of the world accounted for 10%.
+From the supply side, the overseas manufacturing facilities in Southeast Asia accounted for 67% of the global production output whilst China accounted for the remaining 33% during the year.